jsuraci/Suraci-etal-MammalLifeHistory/README.md

 # Suraci-etal-MammalLifeHistory
 This repo containts all code necessary for reproducing the analyses in Suraci et al. 2021 "Disturbance type and species life history predict mammal responses to humans," Global Change Biology.
 See below for a description of each file included here.
-All data necessary for replicating the analyses in the above publication area available on figshare at https://doi.org/10.6084/m9.figshare.14444600.v1
+All data necessary for replicating the analyses in the above publication are available on figshare at https://doi.org/10.6084/m9.figshare.14444600.v1

 __ANALYSIS SCRIPTS__ <br>
 Located in the _scripts_ directory